Noor187/Human-Face-Texture-Fitting/README.md

 python Masking.py -o ./Inputs/your_input_name
 ```

+The input to this code is the output of the
 Two output files (obj and ply) will be saved in `Human-Face-Texture-Fitting/Output` folder with the name `Masked_your_input_name.obj` and `Masked_your_input_name.ply` which can be redered by Meshlab or Microsoft 3D Builder.

 ## Citation